jimagane/mws-restaurant-stage-1/README.md

 # Restaurant Reviews App

 Creates a website that enables to search for restaurant reviews by neighborhood and cuisine type.
-Displays map of restaurant location, basic restaurant info, and reviews.
+Displays map of restaurant location, basic restaurant info, and reviews, while utilizing responsive design, screen reader accessibility, and offline caching.

 ## Getting Started